 Millennium Partners is a woman-owned small business certified by the US Small Business Administration.
 The principal owners of the company are Dr. Esther W. Hannon and Brian C. Hannon.
 Millennium Partners is based in Charlottesville, Virginia and benefits from a close association with the University of Virginia.

 Millennium Partners has undertaken projects in every region of the world under rule of law, economic growth, and democracy and governance programs.
-Since 2005, Millennium Partners has been awarded over $60 million in programs in Moldova, Ethiopia, Kosovo, Bosnia, Cambodia, Sri Lanka, Niger, Ecuador, Azerbaijan, Bangladesh, Liberia, and Benin, funded by the Millennium Challenge Corporation (MCC) and the US Agency for International Development (USAID) and the US Department of State.
+Since 2005, Millennium Partners has been awarded over $90 million in programs in Moldova, Ethiopia, Kosovo, Bosnia, Egypt, North Macedonia, Cambodia, Sri Lanka, Niger, Ecuador, Azerbaijan, Bangladesh, Liberia, and Benin, funded by the Millennium Challenge Corporation (MCC), the US Agency for International Development (USAID) and the US Department of State.

 Our Mission and Approach

 Millennium Partners is committed to building just societies that provide opportunities to all of its people by means of effective and accountable government institutions.
 Our approach does not forsake attention to detail for speed but recognizes that in a fast changing world the window for reform is often short and the need for results critical.
-From experience we have learned that results speak for themselves and are the key intangible ingredient that ensures momentum for continued reform.
+From experience we have learned that empowering local leaders and communities is the most effective way to achieve effective and sustainable results.

 Who We Are